drocarmo/drocarmo.github.com/_posts/2013-11-20-new-things.markdown

 I believe a developer/designer’s role in the world is not only to learn how to better communicate with computers.
 More importantly, I believe our role is to better understand humanity as a whole and use technology as a medium to solve problems that exist in our lives.

 Be on the look out for what we build here at DevMynd.
-I promise it wil be good.
+I promise it will be good.